Luck is Not Real

 2. Bitterness

 When people say, “She got that promotion because she’s lucky,” is it actually true?
-Is there evidence supporting how the stars were aligned and her employer was forced to give her the promotion?
+Is there evidence supporting how the stars were aligned, and her employer was forced to give her the promotion?
 Of course not.
-Could it be, she got the promotion because she deserved it by putting herself in a position to win?
-It’s not luck, it’s preparation meeting opportunity.
+Could it be that she got the promotion because she deserved it by putting herself in a position to win?
+It’s not luck; it’s a preparation meeting opportunity.

-When people fall short of a goal, their mind wants answers because it is their biggest critic.
+When people fall short of a goal, their mind wants answers because it is their most prominent critic.
 Therefore, to compensate, they’ll say almost anything to make themselves feel like they didn’t win because of external circumstances.
 “You got lucky.”
-This excuse and demonstration of bitterness doesn’t require any ownership.
+This excuse and demonstration of bitterness don’t require any ownership.

 You win by doing what’s required.

-Whenever I discuss this with other people, they always bring up the lottery.
+Whenever I discuss this with others, they always mention the lottery.
 “You have to be extremely lucky to win the lottery.”

 Well, that’s necessarily true.
 To win the lottery, you have to play the numbers.
-Meaning, you have to participate.
-So when you participate, and pick the right numbers, you get rewarded for doing what is required.
+Meaning you have to participate.
+So, when you participate and pick the correct numbers, you get rewarded for doing what is required.
 That is not luck.

 Successful people are not lucky; they just work harder than the average person.